Space Maintainers for Children in Ottawa

 Removable Space Maintainers

 Similar to a small partial denture or retainer, removable maintainers have an acrylic base that sits against the roof of the mouth or along the gums, with wire clasps that grip surrounding teeth.
 Sometimes they include a false tooth to fill the space for appearance and function.
-These work well for older, responsible children who can remove them for cleaning and remember to wear them consistently.
+These work well for older, responsible children who can remove them for cleaning.

 What to Expect During Placement